 My love for tutoring has extended into college.
 I have just finished my first year at The University of Dallas where I am currently pursuing all subjects under the sun; however, I am leaning towards Majors in English and Classical Philology.
 On Monday and Wednesday afternoons, a group of my colleagues and me visit a nearby grade school to help Fourth through Eighth Graders with their Math and Reading.

 I love college, but I try to step outside the "ivory tower" once in a while.
 Outside academics, I enjoy riding my bike, playing soccer and basketball, reading, and holding rich conversation.
 I am a huge Chess fan and a member of Chess.com, which I visit nearly every day.
 Roman Catholicism is important to me, and I try to balance doctrine with ethics in the daily practice of my faith.

 My favorite subject to tutor is English.
 My "liberal arts" education has convinced me that learning to communicate effectively precedes learning all other skills.
 However, besides English and Reading, I also like to tutor for Mathematics (particularly Algebra and Geometry and anything new building towards them) and Latin, which I have studied for five years.
 I also offer ACT, PSAT, and Advanced Placement (AP) Test Prep.
 I'm a patient fellow and therefore can afford to support the Socratic Method; I feel that students learn best when they arrive at answers to their own questions through the guidance of instructors.

-University of Dallas - Current Undergrad, English and Classics
+Undergraduate Degree: University of Dallas - Current Undergrad, English and Classics